sparrell/TP.inno/Example1/tp_inno.md

   - Delivers as soon as possible a report to make sure that any other question in need can make the changes in its agenda
+  - Informs all the rapporteurs of the changes

-    1.  ## Incubation mechanism part 2 – Incubation management
+## 2.4 Incubation mechanism part 2 – Incubation management

-        1.  ### To which entity to attach the incubation management
+### 2.4.1 To which entity to attach the incubation management

 The incubation queue needs to be attached to a question as this is the only entity which is able to manage a work program.